 Challenge the teams to build their rockets based on their plans and remind them to keep within specifications.
+They will also need to attach their satellites from the previous session.

-Send each team to their assigned launch sites to test their rockets, filling in the data tables as they conduct each trial launch.
+Send each team to their assigned launch sites to test their rockets, filling in the data table as they conduct each trial launch.